TavaresBaker/SenseSation/README.md

 # SenseSation

-A compilation of scripts to fight cyber attacks against pfSense
+SenseSation is a collection of scripts designed to defend pfSense routers against cyber attacks.

-My name is Tavares Baker, and at the time of writing this, I was a freshman in college preparing for the bi-annual University at Buffalo Lockdown competition.
-I decided to create scripts to automate and speed up my system cleansing process, aiming to kick the red team out before they could do any damage to the router.
-Unfortunately, the first complete draft of my script wasn't finished in time.
+My name is Tavares Baker.
+At the time of writing this, I was a freshman in college preparing for the bi-annual University at Buffalo Lockdown competition.
+I created these scripts to automate and speed up the system-cleansing process, aiming to kick the red team off the router before they could cause significant damage.
+Unfortunately, the first draft of SenseSation wasn’t finished in time.

-However, I was still able to use many of the concepts and partial scripts to my advantage during the competition.
-While they helped, they weren't quite enough.
-I did manage to completely remove the red team from the router—excluding a brief incident where I was PWNed by a LAN machine.
-I've since learned from those mistakes.
+Despite that, I was able to use many of the concepts and partial scripts during the competition.
+While they helped, they weren’t quite enough.
+I did manage to completely remove the red team from the router—aside from a brief moment when I was PWNed by a LAN machine.
+I’ve since learned from that experience.

-Despite that hiccup, I achieved 97% uptime for the router.
-It was down for only 8 minutes over 4.5 hours, 5 of which were due to me restarting the router.
+Even with that hiccup, I maintained 97% uptime for the router.
+It was down for only 8 minutes over 4.5 hours, 5 of which were from a manual reboot.

-In general, your best bet is to reinstall the operating system onto the device if you were genuinely hacked especially if it's for home use.
-If you need this for a business to keep operstions running I would honestly suggest downloading the files, then disconnecting your wan interface.
-The downtime might not be great, but it is a hell of a lot better than permanent donwtime.

-The main program has a few functions as it creates directories for later use, replaces rc.initial with a modified version, presents you with a menu of cleanup options, and if for any reason the script stops, the origional rc.initial file is restored.
-This allows you yo go through different cleanup options based on what you need. any script that replaces or modifies files either creates a backup, quarentines it, or both.
+## Recommendation:
+If you suspect your device has been compromised—especially in a home environment—your best option is to reinstall the operating system.
+For business-critical environments, download the scripts, disconnect the WAN interface, and proceed with caution.
+Some downtime is better than permanent downtime.

+## What SenseSation Does

+- Creates necessary directories for use during cleanup
+- Replaces rc.initial with a modified version that presents a menu of cleanup options
+- Automatically restores the original rc.initial if the script is interrupted
+- Offers staged cleanup procedures tailored to your situation
+- Backs up and/or quarantines any file it modifies

+## Why Use SenseSation?

+SenseSation is built to detect persistence and tampering on your pfSense machine.
+Instead of writing or downloading multiple cleanup scripts, you only need this one tool.
+It streamlines the process, offering a guided approach to remediation and helping you regain control of your router with minimal hassle.